wilfredbtan/choreographic-public/index.md

 ## Music Sync

-Why should I use Choreographic when I can simply draw formations on my notebook?
-Well, can your notebook sync your formations with music?
-Probably not.
-(But if yes, that's one sick notebook.
-Consider crowdfunding it).
-With Music Sync, you can see precisely how your dancers transition in real-time according to the music.
+Watch your formations come alive.
+With Music Sync, you can see precisely how your dancers transition in real-time according to the music you choose.

 ## Adjustable Transition Duration